ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

    ![Docker 1](/static/imgs/localDocker/docker1.png)

-You can verify your docker image has been successfully built by using the command `docker images` on your terminal:
+You can verify your docker image has been successfully built by using the command `docker images` on your [terminal window](troubleshooting.md#open-the-terminal):

    ![Docker 2](/static/imgs/localDocker/docker2.png)